 Today: Dana has medical records on file with 8 different doctors at 3 different hospitals.
 Yet, when she moves to a new town, it could be a bureaucratic nightmare to assemble the records from all of the different locations.

-Vision: Dana’s personal AI integrates health information from her fitbit and other ongoing health records, noticing trends worth watching for a heart condition she was diagnosed with a couple of years ago.
-Dana is also able to opt to share the insights gleaned by her AI with a service that will help her more effectively manage not just her physical health, but her emotional state as well through a custom blend of diet, activity and relaxation.
+Vision: Dana’s personal AI integrates health information from her Fitbit and other ongoing health records, noticing trends worth watching for a heart condition she was diagnosed with a couple of years ago.
+Dana can also opt to share the insights gleaned by her AI with a service that, through a custom blend of diet, activity and relaxation, will help her more effectively manage not only her physical health, but also her emotional wellbeing.
 In addition to choosing to share this “between checkups” data with her doctors, Dana can choose to share subsets of her data as anonymized information for medical research.

 Coming Soon: On the other hand, Holo’s micro-transaction system could make it possible for anyone who puts up an antenna or shares a bit of their cell phone bandwidth to get rewarded for the increased internet access that they are creating.
-Similar to how holo leverages idle storage and processing power, it can also help us make better use of idle bandwidth — or incentivize the creation of additional bandwidth — as well.
+Similar to how holo leverages idle storage and processing power, it can also help us make better use of idle bandwidth—or incentivize the creation of additional bandwidth.
 Jane could put up an antenna and choose to relay data for free for her friends or for a fee for strangers, thus extending network capacity.

 Today: Amena is a 15 year old Syrian refugee living in Eleonas, a refugee camp outside of Athens.
 She had no ID when she arrived.
-Though not uncommon, this has complicated her interactions with a variety of government agencies and aid organizations.
+Though this type of situation is not uncommon, it has complicated her interactions with a variety of government agencies and aid organizations.

-Coming Soon: With Holo, upon arrival in Eleonas, she could be given a Identity with Dignity (IDwD) smart card that she could use to begin using applications and controlling her own digital records.
-These could include credentials created as she moves through steps in a government immigration process, records from doctor visits, school achievements and more.
+Coming Soon: With Holo, upon arrival in Eleonas, she could be given a Identity with Dignity (IDwD) smart card with which she could use applications and control her own digital records.
+These could include credentials created as she moves through steps in a government immigration process, records from doctor visits, school achievements, and more.
 For example, when Amena attends school, she can add copies of her classes and grades to her own online records.
 Each would be cryptographically signed by a teacher or administrator.
-Later, if she moves to a different camp, or is accepted into a host country, she will be able to share her school records directly with administrators, who will be able to confirm that the grades were signed by her school in Eleonas through any web browser.
-The hosts that support web access to refugee controlled records may choose to donate processing power, or could be compensated by the government overseeing the camp for helping support IDwD.
+Later, if she moves to a different camp or is accepted into a host country, she will be able to share her school records directly with administrators, who will be able to confirm that the grades were signed by her school in Eleonas through any web browser.
+The hosts that support web access to refugee controlled records may choose to donate processing power, or could be compensated for helping support IDwD by the government overseeing the camp.

-Vision: Our ability to control what we share and who we share it with is critical for privacy and agency.
-By making it not only possible, but easy for each of us to carry claims from our past into new interactions, we improve our ability to build relationships with our fellow community members without compromising our dignity – and this in turn may enable much more fluid and thriving forms of community.
+Vision: Our ability to control what we share and with whom we share it is critical for privacy and agency.
+By making it not only possible, but easy for each of us to carry claims from our past into new interactions, we improve our ability to build relationships with our fellow community members without compromising our dignity—and this in turn can enable more fluid and thriving forms of community.